jmcoded0/Endpoint-Detection-Tool-EDT-/documeting.md

 - 🔍 **Log Analysis:** Generate events on Kali and analyze them in Wazuh
 - 🛡 **Threat Simulation:** Simulate attacks (e.g., failed SSH logins) to test detections
 - ⚙️ **Rule Creation:** Write custom rules to monitor specific activities

 ---

-## ✨ Key Takeaways
-This project taught me:
-- Cybersecurity isn’t about having all the answers — it’s about **persistence**
-- Solving problems across **cloud, DNS, and system levels** is what makes you grow
-- Every small victory builds confidence for the bigger challenges ahead

-🚀 *From frustration to a live SIEM — this project is proof that persistence pays off.*

----